Vulnerability & Patch Management Metrics: Top 10 KPIs

 Let’s now take a look at why vulnerability metrics are critical to your program.

-Why Vulnerability Metrics Are Critical to Program Success
+Why Vulnerability Metrics Are Critical To Program Success

 Vulnerability metrics are critical to the successful measurement of your vulnerability management program.
-They measure the status of your remediation strategy and patching effectiveness.

 When considering which metrics to report, the approach should not be to simply gather statistics and charts, but it should focus on prioritizing remediation efforts on of your most critical systems and applications.

 The steps to gather the right metrics for your organization will take care planning by your IT and security teams.
-This can be accomplished by understanding the importance of gathering metrics.

 Note the following four areas that can help you get started: